 - Asian Salad – for an easy side, grab a bagged Asian chopped salad in the produce section at your local Vons, to pair with the chicken skewers.

-- Cooked Rice or Quinoa – for a more filling side, serve the chicken satay with a side of cooked white rice, brown rice or quinoa.
+- Cooked Rice or Quinoa – for a more filling side, serve the chicken satay with a side of cooked white rice, brown rice, coconut rice or quinoa.

 Frequently asked questions